Overview and Description

 - Identify if placebo effect was reasonably controlled.
 Was the intervention blind to patients?
 Where all groups treated equally?

 - Evaluate the flow of the subjects throughout the study.
 Were all subjects kept in the same groups they were initially assigned to, including the dropouts?
 Did >80% of subjects finish the study?
 Was intention-to-treat analysis performed?

 Clinicians need to be familiar with the interpretation of common summary statistics and effect size measurements to put results into perspective.
+An effect size can either quantify how different two groups are from one another or measure the strength of a relationship between two variables12.
 Appreciation of the effect size can be significantly altered by how the results are presented.
+Example:

 If the study shows statistically significant results, evaluate:

 - Misuse or abuse of statistical methods in the process and presentation of the results.
 For instance, using means to compare ordinal or nominal variables.